-- "Petition to Gain Approval for a Site"
+- "GSEP Practicum Site Affiliation Agreement"

 - "Agency Information Sheet"

-- "Agency and Supervisor Responsibility Statements"
+- "Supervisor Responsibility Statement"

 To allow for adequate time to review the site, return the completed forms to your CT staff no later than 4 weeks before the start of the term in which you wish to enroll in practicum.
 The process of approving a site may take several weeks and does not guarantee that the site will be approved.
 Note: Hours worked at a non-approved site will not count toward BBS requirements, nor will they fulfill the requirement for Practicum course credit.